iarsystems/ewptool/README.md

 ![ewptool-browser](https://github.com/IARSystems/project-migration-tools/assets/54443595/fc2fdba4-00d6-4bd6-8f37-8268d3df5c47)

+>:bulb: Each time a source folder selection is made, the EWPtool configuration file for the project is updated (`<project-directory>/settings/<project-name>.cfg`).
+The selection is saved in the configuration file for later when use the menu command __Tools__ → __Rescan selected source folder(s)__ is invoked.

 >:warning: The folder selection is limited to the same drive (`A:`, ..., `Z:`) in which the project file (`*.ewp`) is located.

->:bulb: Each time a source folder selection is made, the EWPtool configuration file for the project is updated (`<project-directory>/settings/<project-name>.cfg`).
-The configuration file is used when the menu command `Tools` → `Rescan selected source folder(s)` is invoked.

-* The IDE will then tell you that the `<path-to>/<project-name>.ewp` project file has been modified on "disk" and will offer to __reload the project__.
-This happens because the __EWPtool__ scanned the selected source tree, found changes, and updated entries in the project tree layout.
-Click on the `Yes` button to allow the IDE to reload the project.
+* The IDE will then tell you that the `<path-to>/<project-name>.ewp` project file has been "modified on disk" and will offer to reload the project.
+This happens because EWPtool scanned the selected source tree, found changes, and updated entries in the project tree layout.
+Click on the ` Yes ` button to reload the project.

 ![dialog-project-reload](https://github.com/IARSystems/project-migration-tools/assets/54443595/a938a672-5176-4ced-8c0f-8e40fe494811)

 >__Note__ EWPtool can only act upon the contents it finds on the "disk".
 Always save the project (__File__ → __Save all__) before using the tool.

 * When the project is reloaded, it should be automatically populated with all the source files detected in the monitored folder(s).
-The result can be verified by unfolding the group nodes in the __Workspace window__'s project tree:
+The result can be verified by unfolding group nodes in the __Workspace window__'s project tree:

 >![workspace-initial-project-layout-tree](https://github.com/IARSystems/project-migration-tools/assets/54443595/9e72d036-621c-4266-9b7e-c7eb3d81068d)